-Isolating RNA is one of the more finicky protocols there is, and everyone who does it has their own personal tips and tricks to successfully isolate intact RNA from their samples with consistency.
-Although RNA can be somewhat unpredictable since it is so labile, there are a few common problems that occur which can be logically solved.
+As widely used as it is, isolating RNA remains one of the more finicky protocols.
+Just about anyone who has performed the technique has their own personal tips and tricks to successfully isolate intact RNA from their samples with consistency.
+Although RNA can be somewhat unpredictable since it is so labile, there are a few common problems that occur that can be solved.

 1. Problem: Genomic DNA in the RNA